Cormac-H/ISDM-Assignment1/Report.md

     + The purpose of skill matching is to present a customer with an RM that most aptly reflects their needs
     + This purpose of quality customer service is defeated if it is cumbersome for a user to enter a lot of profile information
 7. A substantial amount of RMs already exist within the company
-    + Similar reason to 6
+    + Similar reason to assumption 6
     + A main objective of the system is to increase customer satisfaction
     + Customers who make inbound calls from the new system will be disatisfied with long wait times for an RM, and the purpose of the system will be undermined
 8. Customers are comfortable providing personal information